cityofaustin/Residential-Permitting/_content/residential-toolkit/check-my-permit-status.md

 ---
-title: Check my permit status
+title: Check my application status
 in_toolkit_menu: true
 menu_sort_order: 2
 description: What is this page about?